 I love to use mine to listen to music on our balcony, or to listen to an audiobook while lounging on the pool deck.
 Throw in a subscription to Audible, and your cruiser will be all set to relax!

-The newest addition to my cruise camera bag is the GoPro Hero 7 White.
-This is the entry-level model of the newest GoPro, and it’s a fun gadget to take along on shore excursions!
-I love that it’s waterproof, so I can use it to document my snorkeling adventures.
+The newest and best GoPro camera yet, the HERO9 Black is a fun gadget to take along on shore excursions!
+I love that it’s waterproof so I can use it to document my snorkeling adventures.

 A fun feature of the GoPro is its time-lapse video function.
 I like to set it up to record the view from my window or balcony while I’m having fun around the ship.